 Step 2: Get Acquainted With The BABOK® Guide

 The International Institute of Business Analysis (IIBA) has created the BABOK® Guide, a guide to the business analysis body of knowledge.
-This worldwide recognised manual reflects the expertise, skills, information, and most frequently accepted practises needed to become a business analyst in Australia.
+This worldwide recognised manual reflects the expertise, skills, information, and most frequently accepted practices needed to become a business analyst in Australia.

 The BABOK® Guide is the essential pillar for the ideas and techniques used in business analysis.
 Thus it is strongly advised that you obtain a copy and become acquainted with its contents.